 - Some business units will require a separate cloud provider for a particular project and then the IT will merge it into an overall cloud plan.

 - Some projects may require geographic benefits and hence opt for multiple providers like to address app latency concerns.

-- Issues may arise regarding the vendor lock-in concerns and cloud provider outages and IT leaders need to think of some alternative like the use of multi cloud.
+- Issues may arise regarding vendor lock-in concerns and cloud provider outages and IT leaders need to think of some alternatives like the use of multi-cloud.

 - When there are single points of failure and downtime, or when the IT department wants to consume unique innovations from several cloud providers, then the multi-cloud environment is really beneficial.

 - The multi-cloud strategy offers greater flexibility and agility for the enterprises, thus helping them to adapt to the ever-evolving advancements in technology.